Post a job on Google they said.

 It’s free to post a job on Google they said.

 Is it true?
 Yes!
-But, more explanation on how to post jobs on Google is required and we’re here to help.
+Is it simple?
+Not quite.
+Luckily, we’re here to help.
 Let’s start with the basics of how to post a job on Google.

 What is Google for Jobs?